irenelivia/TippingByMCSs/SAM_sourcecode_forTipping/README.md

-# SAM-NBI
+# SAM
- Version of SAM as developped and maintained at the Niels Bohr Institute
+ Version of SAM as modified and used for "Tipping to an Aggregated State by Mesoscale Convective Systems"